 In some cases, this obsession with heterosexuality and fear of effeminacy is so extreme that it carries a tinge of homophobia.
 One guy, who declined to talk to me, proclaims on his profile: “I hate those fucking skinny jeans-wearing, glitter-faced queens.
 I like guys to be guys, and I might be a bottom, but I ain’t no sub-bitch either.”
 Even Lee, who claims he’s cool with his sexuality, admits, “The guys I met on FitLads.net back in the day were just typical blokes, but now it’s just like Gaydar, full of Soho queens who ponce around.”

-When I asked him why he didn’t go to a fetish club that specializes in domination, he claimed that he’s straight and that they’re “full of proper faggots.”
+When I asked him why he didn’t go to a fetish club that specialises in domination, he claimed that he’s straight and that they’re “full of proper faggots”.
 When I pointed out that, although it isn’t penetrative sex, he still derives erotic pleasure from men, our correspondence came to an abrupt end.

-It’s logical to equate violent, painful sex with submission and self-harm, but as I discussed the act of trampling with Max Hollman, the organizer of Ladz, the Amsterdam sportswear fetish party, he argued, “Someone might start with trampling but have dominant sex after.
-It’s difficult to explain to non-fetishists, but the feel or smell of sneakers, the sensation of soles treading against your skin, is a real turn-on.”
+It’s logical to equate violent, painful sex with submission and selfharm, but as I discussed the act of trampling with Max Hollman, the organiser of Amsterdam sportswear fetish party Ladz, he argued, “Someone might start with trampling but have dominant sex after.
+It’s difficult to explain to non-fetishists, but the feel or smell of a trainer, the sensation of soles treading against your skin, is a real turn-on.”

-I’m reluctant to draw any psychobabble conclusions about the violence and degradation in scally fetishism because, if I’ve learned anything writing this piece, it’s that human sexuality is complex and utterly irrational.
+I’m reluctant to draw any psychobabble conclusions on the violence and degradation in scally fetishism, because if I’ve learned anything writing this piece, it’s that human sexuality is complex and utterly irrational.